-Dar es Salaam is a lively dusty African city.
+Dar es Salaam is a lively, dusty African city.

 Local culture of Dar es Salaam

-In the harbour, huge steel cargo boats sit alongside wooden dhows with haphazard sails and produce spilling over the sides.
+In the harbor, huge steel cargo boats sit alongside wooden dhows with haphazard sails and produce spilling over the sides.
 Fishermen can be seen selling their day's catch on the seafront, or walking along the streets passing glittering high rise buildings on one side and peddlers roasting cassava on the other.

 There is a mixture of German, British, Arabic and Indian architecture, with cosmopolitan people everywhere, but underlying it all, Dar is a true Swahili city.

 People idle away the time chatting, the pace of life is relaxed and the residents are friendly and welcoming to visitors.
 It is easy to while away an afternoon here, before continuing your journey to Tanzania's parks and islands.

 Our itineraries will give you suggestions for what is possible when you travel in Dar es Salaam, and they showcase routes we know work particularly well.
 Treat them as inspiration, because your trip will be created uniquely by one of our specialists.